 The NPES technology we use was originally discovered at the Frank Reidy Research Center for Bioelectrics at Old Dominion University ("Frank Reidy Center").
 The center continues to be highly active in sub-microsecond electric pulse research.
-Pulse Biosciences believes that the work of the center has been and will be important to its own research and development activities, and we may collaborate with the center in its work as we have done in the past under a research funding agreement.
+Pulse Biosciences believes that the work of the center will continue to be important to its own research and development activities, and we plan to continue to collaborate with the center in its work under the terms of a research funding agreement.